Restriction estimates with sifted integers: Introduction

 where the sum runs over primes $p\leq N$ and $(a_p)_{p\leq N}$ is a sequence of complex numbers.
 Bourgain \cite{Bourgain*89} obtained an upper bound for the $L_{\ell}$-norm of $S(\alpha,N)$ for any $\ell>2$.
 More precisely, he obtained that

 The above bound can be seen to be optimal, up to the constant.
 The estimates of this type are called {\em restriction estimates}.
-An alternative proof of the result of Bourgain \cite{Bourgain*89} is given by Green (see~\cite[Theorem~2.1]{Green*03}) and used it to show that the primes enjoy the Hardy-Littlewood majorant property:
+An alternative proof of the result of Bourgain \cite{Bourgain*89} is given by Green (see~\cite[Theorem~2.1]{Green*03}) and used it to show that the primes enjoy the Hardy-Littlewood majorant property (see Theorem 1.5 of \cite{Green*03})in the sense of~\cite{Green-Ruzsa 2004}:

 for any sequence $(a_p)$ of complex numbers with $|a_p|\leq 1$ and $\ell\geq 2$.

 These results were generalized to a wider range of arithmetic sets, instead of primes in \eqref{S-alpha,N}, by Green-Tao \cite{Green-Tao*06}, using the enveloping sieve developed by Ramar\'e \cite{Ramare*95}, and Ramar\'e and Ruzsa \cite{Ramare-ruzsa}.